guysela567/Connect-Four-Discord.js/README.md

 # Connect-Four-Discord.js
 Made in collaboration with @Harel243.
-Serves as a bot for playing connect four.
+Serves as a discord bot for playing connect four.